Localizing Unsynchronized Sensors with Unknown Sources: Numerical Simulations

 \subsection{Results}

 As a baseline algorithm, we choose to compare to the two-stage approach of Wang et al. \cite{wang2015self}.
 We consider two aspects in our comparison: localization error and runtime.
-Note that we only report the results of Wang et al.'s approach without the further third-stage refinement using Ono et al's \cite{ono2009blind} algorithm.
+Note that we only report the results of Wang et al.'s approach without the further third-stage refinement using Ono et al.'s \cite{ono2009blind} algorithm.
 We had observed that the refinement takes a long time due to the required number of iterations and did not improve the results in the case $M=K=7$.

 The localization results comparing our approach (SDR+LM) to the two-stage baseline are shown in Figure \ref{fig:comparewang}.
+We also show our SDR results before the LM refinement.
+Note that while the SDR-only results are poor, they indeed provide a good initialization for the subsequent LM refinement as evidenced by the SDR+LM results.
+We further note that the outlier errors correspond to geometrically unfavorable source/receiver configurations that have attractive local minima.
 As can be seen, our timing-invariant approach outperforms the two-stage method, especially in the near-minimal configurations.
 As for the runtime, we show in Figure \ref{fig:runtime} a comparison of the average runtime over 20 runs as we increase the number of sensors and receivers for a fixed noise standard deviation $\sigma=10^{-5}$.
 The runtime of our approach is consistently less than 5 seconds, whereas the runtime for the two-stage approach increases significantly with the number of sensors.
 Thus, our timing-invariant approach avoids both having timing-estimation errors that propagate to the position estimation as well as the need for multiple random initializations that increase the runtime.

 We now evaluate the case when the microphones are synchronized but the source emission times are still unknown.
 The results are shown in Figure \ref{fig:compareall} along with the results of the fully unsynchronized case.
 As can be seen, the localization performance with partial synchronization is better, especially for $(M=7,K=7)$ and $(M=8,K=8)$.